 |Product Name||Norwegian Cruise Line® World Mastercard®|

-|Balance Transfer Rate (not intro)||14.24% to 24.24% variable|
+|Balance Transfer APR||17.24% to 25.24% variable|

-|Cash Advance Rate||17.24% to 26.24% variable|
+|Cash Advance Rate||20.24% to 27.24% variable|

 |Interest Free Period||Up to 25 days|

-|Returned Payment Fee||$27|
+|Returned Payment Fee||Up to $28|

 |Minimum Age||18 years of age|

 |Rewards||3x WorldPoints® on Norwegian purchases and 1x WorldPoints® on all other purchases|

-- Redeem points.
 Use your points for cruise accommodations, onboard experiences, stateroom upgrades and activities on your cruise.
 Or redeem for cash back, airline travel, car rentals and hotel stays.